 Through the generous support of Telix Pharmaceuticals Limited (Melbourne, Australia) an additional fully-funded internship will be offered to an undergraduate student based in Australia.
 The application process and deadlines are the same.

 February 1: Application closes on February 1 at EST

 Decisions will be announced no later than March 15, 2023

 - Completed college-level general biology and/or introductory chemistry, have taken some advanced science courses

 - Have an interest in the application of molecular imaging to biological problems in the laboratory/clinic

 - Have some hands-on experience or laboratory work

-- Two or three letters of recommendation: These letters should be written by faculty members or employers who are familiar with the applicant’s credentials, especially with respect to any relevant coursework, laboratory, or related work experience
+- Two letters of recommendation: These letters should be written by faculty members or employers who are familiar with the applicant’s credentials, especially with respect to any relevant coursework, laboratory, or related work experience

-- In addition to the application form and an admissions essay, applicants should submit an official transcript from their college or university.
-Transcript can be emailed from your school’s registrar to email@example.com or mailed to:
+- In addition to the application form and an admissions essay, applicants should upload and submit an unofficial transcript from their college or university directly into the application system.
+(Only those accepted into the internship will need to submit an official transcript after acceptance).